noahfraiture/noahfraiture/README.md

 Welcome to my GitHub profile!
 I'm a passionate developer, currently studying CS with a major in cybersecurity and software development.
 I love discovering new languages and technologies.
 Here you'll find some of my projects, collaborations, and code experiments.

-## 🚀 About Me

-- 🔭 I’m currently working on [coma](https://github.com/noahfraiture/coma) and [gotcha](https://github.com/noahfraiture/gotcha)
-- 🌱 I’m currently learning Rust
-- 👯 I’m looking to collaborate on any project that I find useful.
-If you have a project that I want to use and it lacks something that I want, I will likely make a PR

 ## 🌐 Connect with Me & GitHub Stats

 ### Connect with Me